f5devcentral/terraform-xc-aws-ce/examples/f5xc_aws_cloud_ce_single_node_appstack_single_nic_existing_vpc_new_subnet/README.md

-# Example single node AppStack cluster with single nic and new VPC and new subnet
+# Example single node AppStack cluster with single nic and existing VPC and new subnet

 This example instantiates:

 - Appstack cluster with single master and no worker node
 - AWS SLO interface
-- AWS VPC
 - AWS SLO interface subnet
 - AWS route tables
 - AWS Internet Gateway